bsperezb/Django-API-2/README.md

-## API 75%
+## API 80%

-<p> this api works with 3 differents view types. the project is funtional,authentication and test still need to be added. you can check the links in app\api\urls.py</p>
+<p> this api works with 3 differents view types. the project is funtional,test still need to be added. the front page is a template that consume the API using the fech method</p>